Where a recession might hurt the Puget Sound region worst

 And all this has happened in the more forgiving environment of an economic expansion.
 Layoffs would be a near certainty in a recession.

 Exporters.
 As I reported earlier this month, Washington merchandise exports fell by $6 billion through the first half of the year, with goods to China accounting for $2.5 billion.
-Much of this is result of the Trump trade war.
+Much of this is the result of the Trump trade war.

 A recession would see sharp declines in demand for both exports and imports, with the trouble rippling out into supply chains such as ports, warehousing, railroads, trucking, etc. Demand would also fall for services such as software and cloud computing.